SymbolicML/.github/profile/README.md

 # SymbolicML

-This GitHub Organization is dedicated to machine learning algorithms which learn symbolic representations.
+This GitHub Organization is dedicated to machine learning algorithms which operate on symbolic representations.

 SymbolicML will eventually house [PySR](https://github.com/MilesCranmer/PySR), [SymbolicRegression.jl](https://github.com/MilesCranmer/SymbolicRegression.jl), and other related packages.